 By train the journey from Ayutthaya to Surin is scheduled to take from 5 to 7 hours depending upon which train you take.

-When the full timetable is operating there are 9 trains a day from Ayutthaya to Surin.
+There are currently 6 trains a day from Ayutthaya to Surin.

 - The fastest train service from Ayutthaya to Surin is Train #21 departing from Ayutthaya at 06:59 and scheduled to arrive in Surin 5 hours 10 minutes later at 12:09.